Skip to content

 What are the current mining economics for the Canaan Avalon Q?

-At $0.07/kWh, the Canaan Avalon Q currently shows an estimated daily net cost of $0.27 before pool fees and hardware cost.
-Lower electricity rates, network changes, BTC price changes, or useful heat recovery can change the result.
+At $0.07/kWh electricity, the Canaan Avalon Q currently shows an estimated $0.02 daily net result before pool fees and hardware cost.
+Results depend on your electricity rate and Bitcoin network conditions.
+Use the calculator above with your actual electricity rate.

 Can I mine Bitcoin at home with the Canaan Avalon Q?